dipa129/Data-Analysis-End-To-End-Project-Basic-Level/README.md

    Regional sales variations<br>
    <h3>Tools Used:</h3>Pandas, Matplotlib, Seaborn

-  # 2. 🍽️ Zomato Data Analysis Project
+  # 2. 🍽️ Zomato Data Analysis

 This project performs an exploratory data analysis (EDA) on a Zomato restaurant dataset to extract insights about restaurant types, ratings, cost preferences, and online ordering behavior in India.